Portland hosts Mahi and Santa Clara

 Portland, Oregon; Tuesday, 10 p.m.
 EST

-BOTTOM LINE: Santa Clara visits Portland after Elijah Mahi scored 23 points in Santa Clara’s 102-64 victory against the Oregon State Beavers.
+BOTTOM LINE: Santa Clara plays Portland after Elijah Mahi scored 23 points in Santa Clara’s 102-64 win against the Oregon State Beavers.

 The Pilots are 7-3 on their home court.
-Portland has a 4-6 record against teams above .500.
+Portland ranks fifth in the WCC with 24.9 defensive rebounds per game led by Cameron Williams averaging 3.9.

 The Broncos are 1-0 in WCC play.
-Santa Clara has a 1-3 record in one-possession games.
+Santa Clara ranks eighth in the WCC with 33.2 rebounds per game led by Jake Ensminger averaging 6.5.

 Portland makes 48.5% of its shots from the field this season, which is 5.5 percentage points higher than Santa Clara has allowed to its opponents (43.0%).
-Santa Clara averages 80.7 points per game, 0.2 fewer than the 80.9 Portland gives up to opponents.
+Santa Clara averages 9.8 made 3-pointers per game this season, 0.9 fewer makes per game than Portland gives up.

-TOP PERFORMERS: Cameron Williams is averaging 11.2 points and 5.4 rebounds for the Pilots.
-Mikah Ballew is averaging 2.1 made 3-pointers over the last 10 games.
+The Pilots and Broncos square off Tuesday for the first time in WCC play this season.

-Christian Hammond is averaging 16.7 points for the Broncos.
-Mahi is averaging 14.9 points over the last 10 games.
+Christian Hammond is scoring 16.7 points per game with 3.2 rebounds and 2.5 assists for the Broncos.
+Mahi is averaging 14.9 points and 5.5 rebounds over the past 10 games.

 LAST 10 GAMES: Pilots: 4-6, averaging 79.8 points, 32.6 rebounds, 19.5 assists, 6.2 steals and 3.2 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 81.9 points per game.